How to Stake Cardano (ADA): Best Crypto Staking Sites

 What is Cardano (ADA) staking?

-Since ADA works on Proof of Stake mechanism to verify the transactions, staking of ADA plays a very important role.
+Since ADA works on the Proof of Stake mechanism to verify the transactions, staking of ADA plays a very important role.
+Not only does this mechanism efficiently uses energy resources without causing much impact on the environment, but it also is more comprehensible by users and thus allows more people to participate.

 Who should stake ADA?

-Anyone who believes in Cardano ecosystem and do not wish to trade their ADA and plans to hold it for a long term, can stake ADA.
+Anyone who believes in the Cardano ecosystem and does not wish to trade their ADA and plans to hold it for a long term, can stake ADA.
 Staking ADA tokens would allow them to earn interest.

 Now let us see how you can stake ADA to learn interest.